AARP Hearing Center

 Rainy-day funds

-When economic conditions permit, states should accumulate budget reserves adequate to maintain services during recessions.
+When economic conditions permit, states should build sufficient budget reserves to maintain services during recessions.
 The use of rainy-day funds should be restricted to times when revenues adjusted for inflation decline.

 The process of restoring the balance of rainy-day funds should be made more automatic.
 Governments could earmark a specified fraction of current revenue for this purpose.